CutTheCrapTech/devcontainer-features/src/auto-secrets-manager/docs/secret-managers.md

 - `INFISICAL_CLIENT_SECRET` - The only actual secret credential

+**Note:** The bash/zsh integration scripts will automatically prompt you for setting the secrets if not present at startup.

 **Configuration (non-sensitive - can be committed):**

 - `client_id` - Service token identifier